rppicomidi/midi2usbhost/C-Code/README.md

 Configured MIDI UART 1 for 31250 baud
 ```
 # Hardware Variations
+The values you can substitute for `${MYBOARD}` include all of the boards that
+are supported in the `${PICO_SDK_PATH}/src/boards/include/boards` directory.
+As of this writing, only the Adafruit Feather RP2040 with USB A Host board
+supports using the Pico PIO USB library and 2 GPIO pins for the USB MIDI host.
+All other boards support using the built-in USB port for the USB Host port.

 If you are targeting a board other than the Raspberry Pi Pico that does not have UART 1
 available or does not have GPIO 4 or GPIO 5, which are the default pins for, you can
 send data to CMake to properly target your hardware.
 There are 3 variables you can to set